buddhist-uni/buddhist-uni.github.io/_content/av/pay-attention_hayes-chris.md

 ---

 Information technology is ushing in a new industrial revolution.
-Where the previous commoditized labor, this revolution is alienating us from our own attention—with implications for our politics and souls
+Where the previous revolution commoditized labor, this one is alienating us from our own attention—with implications for our politics and souls.